 Level 3 training prepares technicians who will be performing diagnostics and repair to either the CNG fuel system or the engine.
 In addition to the Level 1 training, these technicians need training that teaches them about the unique components of heavy-duty natural gas fuel systems and engines, how to distinguish between a fuel problem, a fuel system problem and an engine problem, and how to diagnose problems that do not set codes in the controls.

-Appropriate safety training should be provided to all staff, including periodic training for newly added employees or for those whose job duties have changed, as well as refresher training for existing employees.
-Refresher training should be provided annually to ensure key principles and practices are reinforced for technicians’ daily activities and so they remain current on any code, standards, or technology updates.
+Appropriate safety training should be provided to all staff, including periodic training for new employees, as well as refresher training for existing employees.
+Refresher training should be provided annually to ensure key principles and practices are reinforced for technicians’ daily activities and to remain current on any code, standards, or technology updates.

-While there is no national requirement that CNG fuel system inspectors be certified, certification is the NGV industry’s recommended practice and is considered the gold standard because it provides an extra layer of risk mitigation.
+While there is no national requirement that CNG fuel system inspectors be certified, certification is the NGV industry’s recommended practice.
 This independent assessment measurably demonstrates technician knowledge and skills required to perform CNG fuel system inspections according to all codes, standards and industry best practices.
 These important skills include the ability to:

 - Understand the function of each CNG fuel system component and their inspection requirements, and to identify damage or disrepair.